Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed copying of diagram image and model files to docs folder if no generator settings element has been created.
 * Overhauled example models for showing a wider range of functionality (#1098).
 * Simplified and improved wizard for creating new projects.
+* Disable _Validate diagram_ and _Generate application_ actions if no editor is opened.

 ### DSL / Modelling language changes